 Be engaged and present

 The best way to have a good overall score at university is to be present, mind and body.
 Even if you are bad at certain subjects and projects, the professors won’t mind as much and you will likely get good grades.
 The secret is caring for the work you are doing, regardless of your performance while doing it.
-The effort is worth a lot more than talent that does nothing, so make sure that you are engaged with the tasks you are doing.
+The effort is worth a lot more than talent that does nothing, so make sure that you are engaged in the tasks you are doing.

 Ask for additional projects